 Looking for somewhere to stay?
 San Diego has many Airbnb properties which can be great for families, putting you in a prime location with all the amenities you need.

 Thanks so much to Dianne for these fabulous tips!
-Planning a trip to such a big city can be overwhelming but this definitely narrows things down to ensure a fun time for families!
+Planning a trip to such a big and spread out city can be overwhelming but this definitely narrows things down to ensure a fun time for families!

 Dianne Sivulka is a former teacher who became a stay-at-home mom of two boys.
 She and her husband soon realized that having kids didn’t mean that travel had to end.

 Together they have visited 25 countries and still have a lot more they’d like to see.
 She keeps busy with homeschooling, planning the next family journey, and writing about educational travel tips at www.ouredventures.com.

 Our team of family travel bloggers have been hard at work pulling together the best that their cities have to offer for families – make sure you check out the full selection of cities and fabulous stories in Explore My City